HowMuchDoINeed.co logo

 2. Measure the Conductor

-Metric: Use a digital calliper to measure the diameter of the copper wire (not including insulation).
-Then use the formula:
+• Metric: Strip back the insulation and use a digital calliper to measure the diameter of the bare copper wire.
+Then plug it into this formula:

 Area (mm²) = π × (diameter in mm ÷ 2)²

-Imperial: If you only have inch measurements, convert to mm (1 inch = 25.4mm), then use the same formula.
+• Imperial: If you've only got inch measurements, convert first (1 inch = 25.4mm), then use the same formula.
+Same maths, different starting point.

 Example: